AndrewGuerrero/ng-caryll/content/effective_stl.md

 ### Item 25: Familiarize yourself with the nonstandard hashed containers

-As of C++11 hashed containers have been standardized as
+As of C++11 hashed containers have been standardized as:

 - `unordered_set`
 - `unordered_multiset`